-So the impact of a discrepancy in credit scores for two borrowers depends on the specific credit scores for the applicants.
-If one applicant's credit score is in the high seven hundreds or above and the other applicant's score is in the mid-to-low 700s, the difference in scores may not be a significant issue because both borrowers have relatively high scores.
+So the impact of a discrepancy in credit scores for two borrowers depends on the specific scores.
+If one applicant's score is in the high seven hundreds or above and the other applicant's score is in the mid-to-low 700s, the difference in scores may not be a significant issue because both borrowers have relatively high scores.

 Use ourTwo Person Mortgage Qualification Calculatorto determine what size mortgage two people can afford based on their monthly gross income and debt payments

-My recommendation is that you contact multiple lenders to understand how they would handle your unique situation.
-Explain your and your wife's circumstances and determine if it makes more sense to apply for the mortgage as co-borrowers or as a sole borrower.
+My recommendation is that you contact multiple lenders in the table below to understand how they would handle your unique situation.
+Explain your and your spouse's circumstances and determine if it makes more sense to apply for the loan as co-borrowers or as a sole borrower.
 My initial reaction is that it may be best for you to apply as a sole applicant but your circumstances are relatively unusual so you do not know definitively until you speak with lenders.

 When you contact lenders tell them you want to have a preliminary conversation about your financing options.
 Request that they not pull your credit report until you have determined the best approach and you are ready to move forward with the loan.View All Lenders

 "B3-5.1-02, Determining the Representative Credit Score for a Mortgage Loan."
 Selling Guide: Fannie Mae Single Family.
 Fannie Mae, August 30 2016.
 Web.

 "B3-3.2-01, Underwriting Factors and Documentation for a Self-Employed Borrower."
 Selling Guide: Fannie Mae Single Family.
 Fannie Mae, December 4 2018.
 Web.« Return to Q&A Home About the author